Personal Financial Goals

 One thing I’ve done this year is join Facebook groups that are financially focused or blogging related.
 I’ve learned so much from just participating in and reading the forums.

-Through the blogging groups, I just joined mastermind groups that are starting in 2019.
+Through the blogging groups, I joined mastermind groups.
 I’m excited about connecting with these bloggers next year.
 I know it will make a huge impact on my blog and I hope to do the same with their’s.

 If this isn’t possible, follow someone who inspires and motivates you.
 Understand what their routines are and what tools they use.